kent-map/kent/landscape/cathedral-landscape/README.md

 ### References

-Harley, J.B. and Woodward, D. (eds.) _The History of Cartography: Cartography in Prehistoric, Ancient and Mediaeval Europe and the Mediterranean_.
-Vol. 1.
-University of Chicago Press.
 Hindle, S. _The Cocial Topography of A Rural Community : Scenes of labouring life in Seventeenth Century England._

 ### References

 [^ref1]: Jacob, C. T. _The Sovereign Map – Theoretical Approaches in Cartography Throughout History_.
 The University of Chicago Press, 2006.
-[^ref2]: Hasted, p.36.
+[^ref2]: Hasted, Edward. _The History and Topographical Survey of the County of Kent_, Canterbury, 1800, _British History Online_ https://www.british-history.ac.uk/survey-kent/.
+Accessed: 31 December 2025.p.36.
 [^ref3]: Lake J.E., Edward B, Bannister N.I.
 "Farmsteads and Landscapes in Kent." _Archaeologia Cantiana_.
 2014;134:105-39, p.113.
-[^ref4]: Hasted pp.184-199.
+[^ref4]: Hasted, Edward, pp.184-199.
-[^ref5]:
+[^ref5]: Harley, J.B. and Woodward, D. (eds.) _The History of Cartography: Cartography in Prehistoric, Ancient and Mediaeval Europe and the Mediterranean_.
+Vol. 1.
+University of Chicago Press, 1987, p.506.
 [^ref6]: Potter, Jennifer. _Strange Blooms : The Curious Lives and Adventures of the John Tradescants_, 2006, pp.82,84.
 [^ref7]: 'Letter', _Kentish Weekly Post or Canterbury Journal_, 14 August 1751, no.3523, p.1.
 [^ref8]: ‘Freehold Estates’ _Kentish Weekly Post or Canterbury Journal_, 22 April 1796 no 1695, p.1.